-Another option is to effectively act as a T-shirt printing agency or facilitator.
+Another option is to act as a T-shirt printing agency or facilitator effectively.
 You can set up an online or mail-order store and when an order comes in, forward the details to a large-volume printer who will do the actual printing.
-Some printing companies will even complete the transaction all the way to delivery as well.
+Some printing companies will even complete the transaction to delivery as well.

-The clear advantage of this method is that it greatly reduces the start-up costs and eliminates the need for premises and time required to learn to use the equipment.
-You could in theory run this kind of business from your kitchen table.
+The clear advantage of this method is that it dramatically reduces the start-up costs and eliminates the need for premises and time required to learn to use the equipment.
+You could, in theory, run this kind of business from your kitchen table.

 If you’re hoping to make your money from selling the designs rather than any mark-up on the T-shirts themselves, this could be the business model for you.
 There’s no reason why any of the creative or production work has to be done by you – you could operate solely as a retailer and concentrate on marketing your wares.

 Since we’ve eliminated the inkjet from our list, we need to look at the different types of T-shirt printers and what are their pros and cons.
 The kind you choose is a significant decision because some lend themselves to short-run jobs and others are better suited to bulk jobs, that is, where there are multiple identical designs.
 If you’re growing a T-shirt company from scratch, you’ll need to pay attention to the kind of work you’re hoping to do, and what your typical customer will look like, as a professional printing machine is not a trivial expense.